 The teacher advised them to imagine they had to present their budget to a bank the next day.
 What would they do?
 They were still stuck trying to come up with the “right” answer.
 The professor pressed them further.
 “Why not just go to Costco?”
 She went on to explain that they could easily walk the aisles and look at the cost of food and supplies while jotting down what they would need.
 It wouldn’t be perfectly accurate, but it would get them started on pulling together an estimated budget based on some real numbers.

-For those who have a tendency to get stuck in analysis paralysis, it’s important to note that the goal isn’t perfection.
+For those who tend to get stuck in analysis paralysis, it’s important to note that the goal isn’t perfection.
 After all, there are tradeoffs with any decision.
 There are typically changing variables that are out of our control.
 Once you get started, then other ideas percolate, and then you’re moving right along.
 You can always improve from your original ideas.

 4. Identify Your Key Values